Ollie Younger: Sunderland

-It was announced in September 2020 that Younger had signed for Sunderland, initially linking up with their under-23's side.
+It was announced in September 2020 that Younger had signed for Sunderland, initially linking up with their under-23 side.
 He made his Sunderland first team debut on 10 November 2020, in a 2–1 loss to Fleetwood Town in the EFL Trophy.
 Younger made his league debut for the club on 6 March 2021, playing at right-back in a 2–0 win over Rochdale at the Stadium of Light.
 On the 14th March 2021, Younger won the first silverware of his senior career as he was an unused substitute in a 1–0 win over Tranmere Rovers in the 2021 EFL Trophy Final at Wembley Stadium, having made 3 appearances in the competition on the way to the final.

 Doncaster Rovers

 On 19 January 2022, Younger joined League One's bottom side Doncaster Rovers on an eighteen-month deal.
 He made 16 appearances for the club by the end of the season, as they were relegated to EFL League Two.
 Younger suffered a long term injury during pre-season ahead of the 2022–23 season, snapping his hamstring.
+In February 2023, just weeks ahead of his return to playing, he suffered a relapse of the hamstring injury in the final stages of his recovery, which would rule him out for the rest of the season.
+On 19 May 2023, it was announced that Younger would be released by the club following the end of his contract, but was invited back for pre-season training in an aim to help him regain his fitness.